Sifting Key Words

 - Learn how to use Wordsift.

-- Watch the How to Use Wordsift .org website video.
+- Watch the Secrets of Wordsift video.

-- If using for lessons, watch the video on how to do a screen capture and embed the Cloud into a document.
+- If using it for lessons, watch the video on how to do a screen capture and embed the Cloud into a document.

 - Try it yourself!

 - Go to https://wordsift.org.